AndersonSouzax/RickAndMortyApp/README.md

 # Rick And Morty Pictures Viwer App

-Basic of images searching application made in React JS and inspired by cartoon Rick and Morty
+Basic images searching application made in React JS and inspired by cartoon Rick and Morty

 ### How it works?